nodejs/node/doc/api/events.md

 ## Error events

 When an error occurs within an `EventEmitter` instance, the typical action is for an `'error'` event to be emitted.
-These are treated as a special case within Node.js.
+These are treated as special cases within Node.js.

 If an `EventEmitter` does _not_ have at least one listener registered for the